hossein1387/pito_riscv/README.md

     cd build/pito_0/synth-vivado/
     make build-gui

 This should open the project for you.
 Make sure you have run simulation or synthesis atleast once, otherwise fusesoc would not create a project file for you.

+# Running RISC-V Regression Tests:

+You can verify functionaloty of pito by running RISC-V's RV32I regression tests.
+To do so, you need to have a RISC-V compiler.
+Once that is installed, follow these steps:

+    cd csrc/riscv_test_regression
+    python riscv_test_regression.py
+    cd ../..
+    fusesoc run --target=sim-regression --tool modelsim pito

+This will run all the RV32I tests back to back.
+At the end, you should see the result of the regression test.

 # Publication